On Distributed Colouring of Hyperbolic Random Graphs: Analysis of Random Colour Trial (Proof of Theorem )

 \begin{proposition}[Colour locked] Let $G\sim \hrg$ be a typical hyperbolic random graph, let $\minexp = \min((2\alpha + 1/2)^{-1}, 2(1-\alpha))$ and let $\eps \in (0,1)$ be constant small enough.
 Then \RCT with at most $|\palette| \leq \eps/\log(n) \cdot n^{\minexp}$ many colours on $G$ never terminates \wehp \end{proposition}

 \begin{proof} Consider the pair of neighbours $\{u,v\} \in E(G)$ that exists \wehp by \Cref{lem:birthday-paradox} where we have for both vertices $|L(u)|, |L(v)| \in \Omega(n^{\minexp})$ many leaves.
-We show that for $u$ that for any colour $\colour \in \palette$ there is at least one leaf $w \in L(u)$ that tries $\colour$ in the first round \wehp Using a union bound this also holds for $v$.
+We show for $u$ that there is at least one leaf $w \in L(u)$ that tries any colour $\colour \in \palette$ in the first round \wehp Using a union bound this also holds for $v$.
 Then the only colour that is discarded by any of the leaves, is the colour that both $u$ and $v$ try as their respective candidate colour.
 Thus, $u$ and $v$ are colour locked on the same colour after the first round and the algorithm never terminates as both $u$ and $v$ will try the same colour in each round.

 Now, fix $u$ which by \Cref{lem:birthday-paradox} has $|L(u)| \in \Omega(n^{\minexp})$ many leaves.
 Next, fix a colour $\colour \in \palette$ and define $Z_{\colour}$ as the random variable that counts the number of leaves of $u$, that try candidate colour $\colour$ in the first round.
 For this we use $Z_w$ for the indicator random variable that is $1$ if $w \in L(u)$ picked the fixed candidate colour in the first round.
 Since in the first round a vertex tries a candidate colour u.a.r. from $\palette$, we get by linearity of expectation and $u$ having $|L(u)| \in \Theta(n^{\minexp})$ leaves that